 - The customers you should be reaching out to

 - How to target your messages to your audience

 I’ll start by identifying the different audience types your small business can target and how you can entice them into opening your emails.

 Audience type: cold leads

-New business development is important for any company and emailing can seem like a less confrontational way of reaching out to new contacts.
+New business development is however important for any business and emailing can seem like a less confrontational and intrusive way of reaching out to new contacts.

 Your subject line will determine whether your email gets opened or moved straight into the trash folder.
 Heed this advice for all of your campaigns because as well as ensuring you create attention-grabbing headlines, deciding on your subject line early also helps to create a focus for your email.